Jeevan Badwal

-Jeevan Singh Badwal (born March 11, 2006) is a Canadian soccer player who plays for Vancouver Whitecaps FC in Major League Soccer.
+Jeevan Singh Badwal (born March 11, 2006) is a Canadian professional soccer player who plays as a midfielder for Vancouver Whitecaps FC in Major League Soccer.

 Early life

 Badwal began playing youth soccer at age four with Surrey FC.
 Afterwards, he played with Pacific United FC, being invited to a Wolverhampton Wanderers' US National Academy camp in Arizona in July 2016 when he was 10.
 He later played with Coastal FC, Supra Academy, and B.E.S.T.
 Academy.
 In August 2019, he joined the Vancouver Whitecaps Academy.
 In 2022, he was named the Whitecaps U16 Player of the Year.
 In June 2023, he was selected to play in the MLS Next All-Star Game.
-Badwal is of Punjabi-Indian descent and can speak the Punjabi language.
+Badwal is of Punjabi-Indian descent and can speak Punjabi.

 Club career

 In 2023, he began playing with Whitecaps FC 2 in MLS Next Pro as an academy callup.
 In February 2024, he signed a professional contract with the team.
 After participating in the 2024 pre-season with the Vancouver Whitecaps first team, he signed a short-term loan agreement with them ahead of their CONCACAF Champions Cup Round One first leg against Tigres UANL, but was an unused substitute in the match.
-On May 19, 2024, he scored his first professional goal for Whitecaps FC 2, also adding an assist in the same match, in a 3-2 loss to Colorado Rapids 2.
+On May 19, 2024, he scored his first professional goal for Whitecaps FC 2, also adding an assist in the same match, in a 3–2 loss to Colorado Rapids 2.
 He signed another three short-term loans that season.

 In September 2024, he signed a homegrown player contract with Vancouver Whitecaps through the 2027 season, with options for 2028 and 2029.
-On June 8, 2025, he scored his first goal, in a 3-0 victory over Seattle Sounders FC.
+On June 8, 2025, he scored his first goal, in a 3–0 victory over Seattle Sounders FC.

 International career

 In October 2022, Badwal was called up to the Canadian national program for the first time for a camp with the Canada U17 team.
 He was later called up for the 2023 CONCACAF U-17 Championship and the 2023 FIFA U-17 World Cup.

 In February 2024, Badwal was named to the Canada U20 for the 2024 CONCACAF Under-20 Championship qualifiers.
 In July 2024, he was named to the final squad for the tournament.

+In January 2026, he was named to the Canada senior team for the first time for a training camp and friendly against Guatemala.

+In September 2026, he was called up to the senior team squad for three friendlies in the September-October international window.